phlydev/PHLY/README.md

 # Phly - Pornhub Downloader

 Phly is a simple and efficient downloader for Pornhub.
-This tool leverages `yt_dlp` and `youtube_dl` to facilitate downloading videos from Pornhub seamlessly.
+This tool leverages `yt_dlp` to facilitate downloading videos from Pornhub seamlessly.
+It also uses `tkinter` and `customtkinter` to provide a graphical user interface.

 ## Features
 - Download videos from Pornhub